igops/ngrok-skip-browser-warning/README.md

 Then, use `http://localhost:8080` as your API webroot.

+**⚠️ Disclaimer: Adding a proxy locally doesn't facilitate the fishing attacks.
+It solves the automation issue on your development station only.
+For more features, consider getting the [ngrok subscription](https://ngrok.com/pricing).**

 ![proxy](https://github.com/igops/ngrok-skip-browser-warning/blob/main/proxy.jpeg)

 Feel free to replace `/etc/nginx/nginx.conf` with your own implementation, or use this template in your managed nginx: